bott-j/bott-j.github.io/_posts/2025-01-23-monte-carlo-method-of-integration.md

 plt.show()
 {% endhighlight %}

-We see the calculated value converging towards a value of 0.7251, which is the value we would expect from a numerical solution of this definite integral.
+The calculated value at the end of the iterations is 0.7248, which is close to a value we might expect from a numerical solution of this definite integral.

 ![Plot of calculated value vs. number of samples.](/assets/posts/monte-carlo-method-of-integration-5.png?raw=true){: width="50%"}